Worried US shoppers greet 'Black Friday' sales

 NRF expects 152 million people to hit stores this weekend, up 10.1 percent from last year.

-Wal-Mart, Old Navy, which is part of Gap Inc (GPS.N) and KMart, owned by Sears Holdings'(SHLD.O), were among the few retailers open on Thanksgiving.
+Wal-Mart, Old Navy, which is part of Gap Inc and KMart, owned by Sears Holdings', were among the few retailers open on Thanksgiving.

-To narrow the gap in store hours with rivals, discounter Target Corp (TGT.N), electronics chain Best Buy (BBY.N) and department store chains Macy's Inc (M.N) and Kohl's Corp (KSS.N) will open at midnight - their earliest starts ever.
+To narrow the gap in store hours with rivals, discounter Target Corp, electronics chain Best Buy and department store chains Macy's Inc and Kohl's Corp will open at midnight - their earliest starts ever.

 Those midnight openings drew online petition protests from store workers, and some shoppers also did not like the early openings.